rkansal47/standard-model/README.md

 Some notes:

  - The `resizegather` package caused rendering issues [#158](https://github.com/michal-h21/make4ht/issues/158).
+ - Equation splitting has issues by default, see [config](#config).
  - `mathbbm` is not supported.
- - Equation splitting has issues by default, see [config](#config)
  - `nicefrac` is not well-supported and `cfrac` gives an error.

 Mathjax-alone was briefly attempted.
-Was able to achieve chapter-wise number by followed this answer https://tex.stackexchange.com/a/714216 but changing section $\rightarrow$ chapter.
+Was able to achieve chapter-wise number by following this answer https://tex.stackexchange.com/a/714216 but changing section $\rightarrow$ chapter.

 ### TikZ / Feynman diagrams

  - On Mac, had to install Ghostscript and Ghostscript-extras from [MacTeX](https://www.tug.org/mactex/morepackages.html) (thanks to [this](https://tex.stackexchange.com/a/716651/361983) answer).
- - Had to replace all \( \)
+ - Had to replace all \\\(...\\\) inline equations with \$...\$, otherwise issues with TikZ -> SVG conversions.

 ### Config

  - Workaround for equation splitting issue from [#159](https://github.com/michal-h21/make4ht/issues/159)
- -